Country House (Blur song): Music video

-The music video for "Country House" was directed by artist Damien Hirst, who had attended Goldsmiths, University of London, with members of Blur.
+The music video for "Country House" was directed by English artist and art collector Damien Hirst, who had attended Goldsmiths, University of London, with members of Blur.
 It features the band and a businessman (played by Keith Allen) in a flat with the band playing a board game called "Escape from the Rat Race" before they become trapped in the game where they are with farm animals and other people before appearing in the flat again.
 The band appears in the video alongside British comic actor Matt Lucas and models Sara Stockbridge, Jo Guest and Vanessa Upton.
 It features pastiches of—or tributes to—Benny Hill (Lucas' doctor chasing scantily clad young women culminating in the entry of the milk van of Ernie (The Fastest Milkman in the West)) and Queen's 1975 video for "Bohemian Rhapsody".
 It was nominated for Best Video in the 1996 BRIT Awards.

 The external shots of the video are at Pyrton Manor, Pyrton, in east Oxfordshire, west of junction 6 of the M40, near the B4009 and Watlington.
 It is now home of Vogue writer Laura Bailey, and is the former home of the 1956 High Sheriff of Oxfordshire.
 It is Elizabethan, built around the start of the 17th century.

-Promotion and release

-On 20 August 1995 the charts were officially announced.
-(The Chart Show announced the winner the day before, though the show's chart was unofficial) "Country House" topped the UK Singles Chart, selling 270,000 copies, compared to 220,000 sold by "Roll with It", which came in at number two.
-Albarn himself was surprised that "Country House" topped the charts.
-He told NME, "I sort of believed all the papers, including NME, who told me Oasis were going to win."

 Track listings

-All music composed by Albarn, Coxon, James and Rowntree.
-All lyrics composed by Albarn.
+All music was composed by Albarn, Coxon, James and Rowntree.
+All lyrics were written by Albarn.